-My friend, Gavin McMahon, is a founding partner at fassforward consulting group.
+My fellow professional speaker, Gavin McMahon, is a founding partner at fassforward consulting group.
 He also writes a great blog on public speaking and presentations: Make a Powerful Point.

 Gavin recently turned his attention on filler words.
 He assembled a virtual panel of experts and asked the following question: “How do you get rid of the ‘ummm’ word?”
 On the panel were Peter Watts, Lisa Braithewaite, Michelle Mazur and me.

 Interestingly, even though everyone on the panel answered the question independently, there is a common theme in the answers: Reducing filler words when we speak is a worthy objective; however, we should not become fixated on them.
-Things such as content and connection with the audience are much more important.
+There are more important things such as content and connection with the audience.

-[Update: As of January 2020, it appears that the post is no longer on line.]
+[Update: Unfortunately, as of January 2020, it appears that the post is no longer on line.]